grokit/dcore/datasys/README.md

 Have to be able to TAKE notes very easily, INCLUDING PICTURES.
 It is fine if it is eventually transformed in a mode that is harder to add pictures (for example .docx for collecting, eventually converting to makrdown + .png).

 **The problem of easy capture and dating**.
 If I leverage other systems, I will most likely not have date of creation.
 A compromise (in the case where I did not enter it as a tag in-document).

+#### The DataIzer: A Way to put Data in the System

+Have a directory that can just accumulates files (e.g. /data_in).
+When a script is run, it destroys the original (well, place in a temp 'del me once in a while folder') and outputs document in a form that is understood by the system.

 ### Tag System